hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/02_searching_files.md

 > The GTF file is a tab-delimited gene annotation file often used in NGS analyses.
 For more information on this file format, check out the [Ensembl site](http://useast.ensembl.org/info/website/upload/gff.html).

 The columns in the **GTF file contain the genomic coordinates of gene features (exon, start_codon, stop_codon, CDS) and the gene_names, transcript_ids and protein_ids (p_id) associated with these features**.
-Note that sometimes an exon can be associated with multiple different genes and/or transcripts.
+Note that sometimes an exon can be associated with multiple different transcripts or gene isoforms.
 For example,

-`$ grep FAM138* chr1-hg19_genes.gtf | head -n 5`

-This search returns two different genes, FAM138A and FAM138F, that contain the same exon.

 `$ grep PLEKHN1 chr1-hg19_genes.gtf | head -n 5`